 - When all the oil is incorporated, add remaining lemon juice to taste.
 If the mayonnaise is too thick, add some filtered water.
 Taste and adjust seasonings if needed.

 The recipe for mayo in my deviled eggs was used from Lisa’s eBook (with permission).
 Lisa’s eBook has lots of great real food recipes with the idea of nutrient dense healing foods in mind.
-I am so glad to have this book as a resource as I navigate my way through finding recipes that work for the Pickl-It, as well as having tips/guidelines to follow while I revamp my old recipes and create new ones.
+I am so glad to have this book as a resource as I navigate my way through finding recipes that work for anaerobic fermentation, as well as having tips/guidelines to follow while I revamp my old recipes and create new ones.
 I can’t say enough good things about this ebook!
-Click here to visit LisasCounterCulture and purchase your copy today!
+Click on the banner below to pick up your copy!